“An in Debt Discussion” with Jacqueline H. Waller

-The host Jacqueline H. Waller has over 17 years of experience in the Data and FinTech industry.
+The host, Jacqueline H. Waller, has over 17 years of experience in the Data and FinTech industry.
 She has had a few different types of podcasts, online radio show and loves having conversations with people, helping businesses, and driving value to her guests.

 Jeffery Hartman, often known to some as the “Don of Debt,” is here to offer a Q&A about omnichannel call centers and how they improve upon the consumer experience and make business more efficient.

-Q: What are some of the biggest challenges that a contact center might face when switching over to an omnichannel system or strategy?
+Q: What are some of the biggest challenges a contact center might face when switching over to an omnichannel system or strategy?

 Jeffery Hartman: Ultimately, the contact center will probably struggle with translating the new system across their employees… that is to say, how will the people understand the technology and process?
-In many cases, your employees will not directly understand the new technology and all the different applications it has available to make the consumer’s journey more efficient and customized.
+In many cases, your employees will not directly understand the new technology and all the different applications available to make the consumer’s journey more efficient and customized.

 Q: What are some tips that you’d give an organization when it comes to finding which channels should take priority in an omnichannel system?